Learn more about what a skilled companion dog can do.

 People with disabilities might have trouble reaching a light switch, picking up a dropped pencil or opening a door.
 Imagine having a dog that could do all of that and more.

-Our skilled companions are dogs trained to work with an adult or child with a disability under the guidance of a facilitator.
-A facilitator is typically a parent, spouse or caregiver who lives in the same household as the recipient and cares for the assistance dog, encourages a strong bond between the recipient and the skilled companion dog, and is responsible for the customized training needs of the dog.
+Our skilled companion dogs are trained to work with an adult or child with a disability, under the guidance of a facilitator.
+A facilitator is typically a parent, spouse or caregiver who lives in the same household as the recipient and cares for the assistance dog.
+They are also responsible for assisting in the development of a strong bond between the recipient and the skilled companion dog.

-Finally, please note that under the Americans with Disabilities Act (ADA), assistance dogs must be trained in specific tasks that mitigate the symptoms of an individual with disability.
-Therefore Canine Companions does not place skilled companions for the sole purpose of emotional support, companionship, or acting as a calming presence or social bridge, although many graduates enjoy these benefits in addition to the dog’s trained commands.
+Finally, please note that under the Americans with Disabilities Act (ADA), service dogs must be trained in specific tasks that mitigate the symptoms of an individual with a disability.
+Therefore, Canine Companions does not place skilled companion dogs for the sole purpose of emotional support, companionship, or to act as a calming presence or social bridge, although many graduates enjoy these benefits in addition to the dog’s trained commands.

-In order to be eligible for a skilled companion, applicants must:
+In order to be eligible for a skilled companion dog, applicants must:

 - Be at least 5 years of age